 Our stakeholders will be many and varied, but they will be made up of:

-Internal (primary) stakeholders, who participate in the management and running of an organisation or project, including its employees, managers, board of directors, investors and shareholders.
+internal (primary) stakeholders, who participate in the management and running of an organisation or project, including its employees, managers, board of directors, investors and shareholders,

-External (secondary) stakeholders – parties or groups who are not part of an organisation or project, but affect or are affected by it, including clients or customers, suppliers, government agencies, the media and the wider community.
+external (secondary) stakeholders – parties or groups who are not part of an organisation or project, but affect or are affected by it, including clients or customers, suppliers, government agencies, the media and the wider community.

-While it’s likely that we’ll know less about external stakeholders than we do about our internal colleagues, all stakeholders have the power to make or break us (to a greater or lesser extent), so we need to understand their specific motivations, interests and the power they wield, and to manage external relationships just as we do those inside our organisations.
+While it’s likely that we’ll know less about external stakeholders than we do about our internal colleagues, all stakeholders have the power to make or break us (to a greater or lesser extent), so we need to understand their specific motivations and interests and the power they wield, and to manage external relationships just as we do those inside our organisations.

 Different stakeholders have different interests and levels of influence, and they engage with us in varying ways, so unfortunately there’s no standard approach to managing them.
-We would not expect to interact with a large new corporate customer in the same way that we liaise with a longstanding supplier; our key shareholders are likely to adopt a different stance to an industry regulator; employees may see things differently to the CFO.
+We would not expect to interact with a large new corporate customer in the same way that we liaise with a longstanding supplier; our key shareholders are likely to adopt a different stance to that of an industry regulator; employees may see things differently to the CFO.
 A quarterly update email simply cannot be angled to each and every perspective or reach every interested party.

 Even small projects involve multiple stakeholders.
-For example, when redesigning our company website, we will need factor in our project sponsor, the CEO and other senior management, internal and external members of the project team working to create and promote it, and all our other employees (who will need to use or signpost it, field queries about it and understand how and why it’s changing).
+For example, when redesigning our company website, we will need to factor in our project sponsor, the CEO and other senior management, internal and external members of the project team working to create and promote it, and all our other employees (who will need to use or signpost it, field queries about it and understand how and why it’s changing).

 We must simultaneously manage relationships with existing clients who are using the overhauled site (but were used to the old one), new clients we wish to attract, shareholders (seeing how it impacts on reputation and profits), industry regulators (monitoring the legal aspects) and potential hires, who will judge us on this modern-day ‘shop window’.

-To achieve this, we will have to find out where stakeholders are coming from, how and why their interests might support or conflict with ours and each other’s.
+To achieve this, we will have to find out where stakeholders are coming from, and how and why their interests might support or conflict with ours and each other’s.
 We’ll need to set the right priorities and manage expectations while building positive relationships.

 Fortunately, there are tools and techniques to help us identify and analyse stakeholders, where they fall into groups with overlapping interests, and how we can develop a range of strategies and tactics for keeping them informed, engaged and on side.